 For any foodie, the experience is mesmerizing and you will be seduced by the service, cuisine, wine…you name it.
 Add that special sunset view where you can’t find anywhere else in the world and you will be on cloud nine.

 For dessert, we had the 1987 Bodegas Toro Albala Don PX Gran Reserva, a dessert wine.
-This rich and complex wine is known for its long ageing in oak barrels.
+This rich and complex wine is known for its long aging in oak barrels.
 After filing and sealing, these barrels are left for decades in their single-vintage state.
 It’s during this slow maturation that the wines undertake their delicious, savory, rancio transformation (through controlled exposure to oxygen) which brings a kind of nutty, iodine character that infinitely complexes the sweet, fruit cakey wine but also gives it added freshness.

 For more information, visit the Conservatory.